tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 1. It MUST offer to negotiate TLS 1.3 or above.
 1. If it compressed any extensions in EncodedClientHelloInner, it MUST copy the corresponding extensions from ClientHelloInner.
+1. It MUST ensure that all HelloRetryRequest-sensitive parameters applicable to TLS 1.3 and higher versions in ClientHelloInner match that in ClientHelloOuter.
+This includes ciphersuites for TLS 1.3 in ClientHello.cipher_suites list, as well as the "key_shares" and "supported_groups" extensions.
+(These extensions may be copied from the ClientHelloOuter as described below.)
+Future extensions that influence the conditions in which servers send HelloRetryRequest MUST also match across ClientHelloOuter and ClientHelloInner.
 1. It MAY copy any other field from the ClientHelloInner except ClientHelloInner.random.
 Instead, It MUST generate a fresh ClientHelloOuter.random using a secure random number generator.
 (See